gazebo-tooling/release-tools/source-repo-scripts/README.md

 Lines starting with `#` are treated as template comments and ignored.
 Invalid or empty entries fail validation and stop changelog generation.
+The script auto-calculates the next version from the latest `Changelog.md`
+entry: it bumps the minor version when any entry is `feat`, otherwise it bumps the patch version.

 ### Release summary